-TryJS is a free JavaScript and TypeScript playground that runs entirely in your browser.
-Write code and see results instantly — no signup, no backend, no installation required.
-Whether you want to learn JavaScript, experiment with TypeScript, test a quick idea, or share a runnable code example, TryJS gives you a fast and distraction-free environment to do it.
+TryJS is a free, fast JavaScript playground and TypeScript playground that runs entirely in your browser.
+Write and run JavaScript online and see results instantly — no signup, no backend, no installation required.
+Whether you want to learn JavaScript, experiment with TypeScript, test a quick idea, or prototype browser code, TryJS gives you a fast and distraction-free JS sandbox to do it.

-Switch between JavaScript and TypeScript with one click.
+Switch between JavaScript and TypeScript with one click in this online JavaScript editor.
 TypeScript is transpiled in-browser using Sucrase, so there is zero server round-trip.
 The editor auto-runs your code as you type with a smart debounce, and you can trigger immediate execution with Cmd+Enter.
 The built-in console displays logs, warnings, errors, tables, timing output, and REPL-style expression results — just like Chrome DevTools.

 Import any npm package by writing a standard import statement such as